-Accordingly, the school is directed to recover INR 2,70,61,958 (INR 1,54,61,976 as per previous order plus 1,15,99,982 during FY 2019-20 to 2021-22) from the society within 30 days from the date of issue of the order.
+Accordingly, the school is again directed to recover INR 2,77,19,547 (INR 2,70,61,958 as per previous order plus 6,57,589 in FY 2022-23) from the society within 30 days from the date of issue of the order.

 3. Rule 177 of DSER, 1973 states "Income derived by an unaided recognized school by way of fees shall be utilized in the first instance, for meeting the pay, allowances and other benefits admissible to the employees of the school.
-Provided that, savings, if any, from the fees collected by such school may be utilized by its management committee for meeting capital or contingent expenditure of the school, or for one or more of the following educational purposes, namely award of scholarships to students, establishment of any other recognized school, or assisting any other school or educational institution, not being a college, under the management of the same society or trust by which the first mentioned school is run
+Provided that, savings, if any, from the fees collected by such school may be utilized by its management committee for meeting capital or contingent expenditure of the school, or for one or more of the following educational purposes, namely award of scholarships to students, establishment of any other recognized school, or assisting any other school or educational institution, not being a college, under the management of the same society or trust by which the first mentioned school is run.